Florida State Road 82: Route description

 State Road 82 begins in Downtown Fort Myers at US 41.
 Motorists continuing past the western terminus of SR 82 travel along McGregor Boulevard (SR 867).
 Other State Roads within a few blocks of the western terminus include SR 80 (western terminus located two blocks to the north) and SR 739-Business US 41 1/2 mi to the east.

 Between Business US 41 (SR 739) and Interstate 75 (SR 93), SR 82 is a divided residential/commuter road.
 Within the city of Fort Myers, it is known as Dr. Martin Luther King Jr. Boulevard.

 After intersecting Interstate 75, it continues east and passes close to Lehigh Acres.
 SR 82 intersects Daniels Parkway and Gunnery Road at a continuous-flow intersection near Lehigh Acres.
 As it continues east, it crosses the southwest Florida farmlands and wetlands, a part of Big Cypress Swamp and the western edge of the Everglades drainage system.
-After clipping the southwest corner of Hendry County, SR 82 enters Collier County and it loses its median and becomes a two-lane agricultural road before coming to an end at State Road 29 just north of Immokalee.
+After clipping the southwest corner of Hendry County, SR 82 enters Collier County and it briefly loses its median and becomes a two-lane agricultural road but expands back to a four-lane divided road about four miles later.
+SR 82 then comes to an end at a roundabout with SR 29 just north of Immokalee.